 Your Journey has begun!

 You have to be a good role model as a teacher as well as a person who represents your own country.
-It is easier to have certain prejudice toward a specific nationality due to individuals' misbehave. hope you can give a good impression of yourself as well as your home country while your stay in Korea.
+It is easier to have certain prejudice toward a specific nationality due to individuals' misbehave.
+Hope you can give a good impression of yourself as well as your home country while you are staying in Korea.
 These are things that we think it is important for you to know to work in Korea!

 [Korean School System]

 Korean students go to their preschool called Kindergarten at their age 4 to 7.
 There are lots of different types of Kindergarten.
 Most of the students go to regular Kindergarten called "유치원" but the place where you are working is not a regular Kindergarten.
 Kindergarten includes English Education which is called "English Kindergarten (영어유치원)".

 There are famous "English Kindergarten" franchises called Poly, ECC, SLP, Rise Korea and Maple bear.
 Those are very fancy and expensive schools which have well-established curriculums to follow and has lots of other foreign teachers to work with.
 The students are learning extracurricular in English as well as they supposed to learn from the regular kindergarten curriculum.
 Usually, their learning ability is very high and the level of understanding is also very high as well.